Tomás Dolz de Espejo: Family and youth

 Between 1876 and 1879 the couple had 3 children; Tomás was born in France as the younger of two sons.
 It is not clear when the widow and half-orphans returned to Spain; she is first noted back in the family palace in Teruel in 1888.
-None of the sources consulted provides information on early years of Tomás, except that he was brought up in "escuela de la lealtad y sacrificio".
-It is neither clear where he received his education; because he was later referred to as "engineer" he probably studied technology, possibly in Madrid.
-At unspecified time in the 1900s he engaged in construction; in 1911 he was noted as manager of a Madrid-based company, La Constructora.
-In 1912 he was referred to as "propietario"; he took over the family business in 1913, following premature and childless death of his older brother, the 4th Count; he also inherited the title.
+None of the sources consulted provided information on the early years of Tomás, except that he was brought up in "escuela de la lealtad y sacrificio".
+It is neither clear where he received his education; because he was later referred to as "engineer", he probably studied technology, possibly in Madrid.
+At an unspecified time in the 1900s he engaged in construction; in 1911 he was noted as manager of a Madrid-based company, La Constructora.
+In 1912 he was referred to as "propietario"; he took over the family business in 1913, following the premature and childless death of his older brother, the 4th Count; he also inherited the title.

 In 1912 Tomás Dolz married María de la Estrella González de la Riva Vidiella (1882-1989), daughter to teniente coronel de artillería 9th Marques de Villa Alcázar.
 The couple settled in Madrid at Conde Aranda; they had 3 children, born between 1913 and 1914.
 None of them became a public figure, though the only son, Carlos Dolz de Espejo y González de la Riva (1913-2013), an air force general, briefly gained media attention in relation to the most famous Spanish UFO incident of 1976.
 A younger daughter, María, married Antonio Galbis Loriga, Conde de Morphy, general de artillería and ayudante honoríficio to Franco.
-Among numerous grandchildren of Tomás and María, the best known ones are Carlos Dolz de Espejo y Arrospide, businessman and the 7th Conde de la Florida, and Alfonso Galbis Dolz de Espejo, a painter.
+Among numerous grandchildren of Tomás and María, the best known ones are Carlos Dolz de Espejo y Arrospide, businessman and the 7th Conde de la Florida; Alfonso Galbis Dolz de Espejo is an artist and Tomás Galbis Dolz de Espejo was an artillery colonel.